Course Syllabus

 Email: aljeppson@dsdmail.net Phone: 801-402-4200 EXT.
 54376 Room: 264 SRC: Except for rare circumstances, I am available during SRC/Lunch every school day.

-Course Description: This course fulfills one credit towards a necessary three credits in Social Studies needed to graduate from high school.
+Course Description: This course fulfills one credit towards the necessary three credits in Social Studies needed to graduate from high school.
 To earn that credit, students will need to demonstrate skills connected to the Utah State Core Standards.
-In addition, this course is designed to prepare students to take the College Board’s Advanced Placement World History Test at the end of the year.
+In addition, this course is geared to prepare students to take the College Board’s Advanced Placement World History Test at the end of the year.
 Students who pass this test will receive university credit for their efforts.
-Students will study the cultural, economic, political, and social developments that have shaped the world from 1200 CE to the present.
+Students will study the cultural, economic, political, and social developments that have shaped the development of the modern world.
 You will analyze texts, visual sources, and other historical evidence and write essays expressing historical arguments.
 You will learn how to analyze primary and secondary sources, analyze claims and evidence, put historical events in context, make connections throughout history, and develop a claim/thesis that you can defend with evidence and reasoning.
-To accomplish these goals, this course will be extremely reading and writing intensive.
+To accomplish these goals, this course will be extremely intensive in reading and writing.

 Even though this is a college level class, my goal is to maximize the limited in-person class time we will have and not overload students with homework.
+I realize that students have other difficult courses they are taking and lives outside of school.
 I will try to make anything and everything we do essential to doing well in this class essential to learning and preparing for the AP exam, but students and parents should feel free to contact me if they feel my expectations are too rigorous, or conversely, not rigorous enough.

 Topics and Rough Schedule: The College Board recently changed this course so that it will only cover world history from the year 1200 CE to the present.
 To accomplish this goal, the course is divided into these topics/periods.
 The time frame provided is meant to give a general scope of the class, but it is subject to change based on need.

-Review for Exam- April 14th through May 7th
+Review for Exam: April 7th through May 7th

 Content Note: I know there has been a lot of discussion in the past few years about what should and should not be taught in history.
-Please know that the College Board provides the curriculum I need to cover to help students be prepared for the AP exam, and everything I teach will be connected to the Davis Desk Standards.
+Please know that the College Board provides the curriculum I need to cover to help students prepare for the AP exam, and everything I teach will be connected to the Davis Desk Standards.
 (For a link to the College Board Curriculum, click here.
-For a link to the Davis DESK Standards, click here).
-We will be addressing issues related to slavery, racism, prejudice, etc. on an international scale since those have been seminal issues in world history.
+For a link to the Davis DESK Standards, click here.)Links to an external site.
+We will be addressing issues related to slavery, racism, prejudice, etc. on an international scale.
 However, critical race theory (the study of history through a lens centered around race relations) will NOT be utilized in his course.
-While we will address many complex and difficult issues related to world, and at times, US history, please know that my teaching philosophy is to teach students HOW to think critically not WHAT they should think about a given topic.
+While we will address many complex and difficult issues related to world history, please know that my teaching philosophy is to teach students HOW to think critically about issues and not WHAT they should think about a particular issue.
 We will be looking at different perspectives on a variety of issues, ALL students will always have a voice in my classroom, and I will never attempt to brainwash students into seeing the world the way I do.
 If you ever have any questions or concerns about what students are learning in class or the way I am teaching it, please do not hesitate to reach out to me.
 Parents/guardians are even welcome to sit in on lessons if they would like (which would be fun simply because of how much it would mortify students), and I always encourage parents/guardians to discuss with students what they are learning in class.
-A good way for parents/guardians to be aware of what their students are learning and doing in class is to become an observer of the course on Canvas.
+An effective way for parents/guardians to be aware of what their students are learning and doing in class is to become an observer of the course on Canvas.
 (See note on Canvas).
 The more parents/guardians are partners with teachers, the more likely quality learning will take place.

 Grading: My teaching philosophy dictates that a student should be graded based on their ability to demonstrate they have learned the necessary content and skills for them to be successful on the AP Exam.
-This is aligned with Viewmont’s move towards standards-based grading.
-Therefore, most of a student’s grade (70%) will be based on assessments (unit tests, reading check quizzes, essays, projects, etc.) In order to encourage students to do necessary work to learn a given concept, 30% of their grade will be based on day-to-day practice assignments (journals, reading responses, discussion questions, homework, etc.) The following is the grading scale I will be adhering to:
+Therefore, most of a student’s grade (70%) will be based on assessments (unit tests, reading check quizzes, essays, projects, etc.) To encourage students to do necessary work to learn a given concept, 30% of their grade will be based on day-to-day practice assignments (journals, reading responses, discussion questions, homework, etc.) The following is the grading scale I will be adhering to:

 A: 93%-100%